Click on a question or topic to reveal more information

 How much are tickets?

-No, the Guthrie does not have a dress code.
+No, the Guthrie Theater does not have a dress code.
 Audience members are free to arrive in jeans or tuxedos.
+Due to allergies and sensitivities, we recommend patrons refrain from wearing perfume and cologne.

 What are preview performances?